image

 Installation Runbook

 Here is a short runbook for the Bluefin installation process.
+Read the entirety of this documentation in order to ensure survival.
+(In case of a raptor attack).

 Day 0 - Planning